rhshah/iAnnotateSV/docs/iAnnotateSV.rst

                         Location of canonical transcript list for each gene.
                         Use only if you want the output for specific transcripts for each gene.
+  -u uniprot.txt, --uniprotFile uniprot.txt
+                        Location of UniProt list contain information for protein domains.
+Use only if you want to plot the structural variant

 Input file format is a tab-delimited file containing: